 How It Works

 As I said before you simply pick which teams you think will win on a given night.
-A card will generally have around 10 games or props listed and you simply select which team you think will win each game.
+A card will generally have around 10 or more games or props listed and you simply select which team you think will win each game.
 A Pools entry costs $5 and the money is entered into the Pro Pools pot for that particular card.
 Everyone who buys an entry is entered into the same pool and whichever card gets the most winners correct wins the pot.

-For example, looking at the NFL Pools Card from December 13th there were 23 entries that went 15 for 15.
-These individuals then split the prize of $621,356, which equaled out to just over $27k per person.
-On the December 16th College Basketball Pools Card there was a prize of $8379 with 2 winners who each went 10 for 11 on the night.
-That meant they both won $4189.50.
+For example, looking at the NHL Pools Card from January 12th there were 2 entries that went 12 for 12.
+These individuals then split the prize of $32,997, which equaled out to just under $16.5k per person.
+On the January 13th NBA Pools Card there were 74 winners who went 9 for 9, each winning $143.88.
 On most occasions you will have to pick every game correct on the card to win.

 How Is The Prize Pool Determined

-Proline states that 60% of the wagers on Pools and Picks cards go towards the prize pool.
+Proline states that 60% of the wagers on Pools cards go towards the prize pool.
 This is equal to the just under 40% profit margin that the OLG claimed from sports lotteries in their last annual report.
 This is not a good payout percentage for players considering that online sportsbooks only generally make a profit of around 4.5% on bets that they take.

 I think the draw of the Pro Pools games are the fact that there are high payouts if you do manage to get all of the games picked correctly.
 This brings in players who want a big payday, but don’t really care that their odds of winning are much lower than the amount they could possibly win.